UPPMAX/programming_formalisms/docs/project_start/startup.md

 !!!
 Attention
     - Start your terminal of choice

-!!! note "Pre-requirements
+!!! note "Pre-requirements"

     - **Git and GitHub should be configured prior to the course**
         - Test: ``ssh -T git@github.com``
         - Output should be something like this: ``Hi bclaremar!
 You've successfully authenticated, but GitHub does not provide shell access.``
     - Being comfortable with the command line.
 No expertise is required, but the lesson will be mostly taken from the command line.
     - Students should be familiar with using a **text editor** on their system.
     - We hope also that you have already done these steps:

     ```console